jhochwald/PowerShell-collection/CONTRIBUTING.md

 - Search the web for it, you've done that already, right?
 - StackOverflow, or other sites
-- GitHub Issues from this and other projects (_The best option in my opinion_)
+- GitHub Issues from this and other projects (_The best option in our opinion_)
 - Search the GitHub Gist repository
 - Use the corresponding Gist and place a comment there, if exists
 - Use the corresponding Blog Post and place a comment there, if exists